Wastewater Testing Dashboard

 NC wastewater data for COVID-19, influenza A (Flu A), respiratory syncytial virus (RSV) and measles (MeV) are also being reported on the CDC wastewater surveillance page.
 Subtyping for Flu A is also being reported.

-Why are we monitoring wastewater?
+Why are we monitoring wastewater for certain diseases?

 How does wastewater monitoring work?